wireapp/wire-server/docs/src/developer/reference/user/registration.md

     // The name is mandatory
     "name": "Pink",

-    // 'email', 'phone', or both have to be provided "email": "pink@example.com",
+    // 'email' has to be provided
+    "email": "pink@example.com",

     // The password is optional
     "password": "secret",

-    // 6-digit 'email_code' or 'phone_code'
+    // 6-digit 'email_code'
     "email_code": "123456"
 }
 ```